PropertyBrands/scr-stp-doc/income-verification.md

 }
 ```

 Please note that all income sources that the user specifies are transmitted separately.
+The TotalIncome field provides a simplified field that adds the CalculatedIncome and/or UserSpecifiedIncome with the AdditionalIncome.
 Calculated Income will only be populated if the user completes the FinicityConnect scenario.

 Once this postback is received, the applicant's IV is marked as complete.
 At this point, the link will be deactivated, and no additional changes can be made to the provided data.